steedos/steedos-platform/CONTRIBUTING.md

 After the command line shell execution of [Build Creator](#build-creator) above, the built code will be copied automatically to the [/server](https://github.com/steedos/steedos-platform/tree/develop/server) folder.

-You can simply [Run One App That Linked To Source Code](#run-one-app-that-linked-to-source-code) to test the code that has just been built from the source code in the '/creator' folder.
+You can simply [Run Project](#run-project) to test the code that has just been built from the source code in the '/creator' folder.

 ### Publish